phetsims/phet-info/doc/phet-software-design-patterns.md

 Author: @pixelzoom, @denz1994

-This pattern is used for parameterizing classes and methods, which we use to avoid an explosion of parameters. `options` nad `config` are the two implementations of that pattern that PhET typically uses.
+This pattern is used for parameterizing classes and methods, which we use to avoid an explosion of parameters. `options` and `config` are the two implementations of that pattern that PhET typically uses.
 If all properties in the argument are optional, then the parameter should be called `options`.
 If one or more properties of the argument are required, then the parameter should be called `config`.
 Some elements of the `config` parameter can be optional, but each one must be documented accordingly.
 See "Required Fields" below for documentation.

 Use `merge` to overwrite default option values.
 For example, this `Node` subclass has defaults that are different from `Node`'s defaults:
 ```js